MiITEngineer/MiITEngineer/README.md

 ---

-Some systems are built to be seen.
-Others are built to work.
+Some systems are designed to impress.
+Others are designed to perform.
-Mine are the second kind.
+I create the kind that excel in both